mrabenhorst/AdHoc-Pathfinder/README.md

 AdHoc Pathfinder (AHP) is a free and open-source pathfinder solution for use in Unity Applications.
 It specializes in high performance and low memory overhead for vast->infinite terrain surfaces.
 AHP calculates a path based on initial conditions without the need for a prebaked or precalculated mesh.
 Instead, AHP uses an artifical grid and raycasting to determine a position's walkable state.

-#####Projects powered by AHP:
- * Fangs and Claws

-If your project uses AHP, please message me (Kivak) on the Unity forums and I will add it to the list.

 ####Features: